fashn-logo

 Try-On

-Transfer clothing and other wearable fashion items from one person image to another.
-Try-On preserves product details, texture, and fit while matching the target model’s pose and shape.
+Transfer clothing and other wearable items from one photo to another.
+Try-On preserves product details, texture, and fit while matching the target model's pose and body shape.

 What is Try-On?

-Virtual try-on shows how a specific item will look on a specific person's photo.
-Unlike Product to Model, which generates an on-the-spot AI fashion model to showcase the product, Try-On keeps your chosen model, pose, and body shape while swapping in the garment or accessory.
+Virtual try-on shows how a specific item looks on a specific person.
+Unlike Product to Model, which generates a new AI fashion model to showcase the product, Try-On keeps your chosen model, pose, and body shape while swapping in the garment or accessory.

 When to Use

-Use Try-On when you want to swap clothing on an existing model photo while keeping that person’s identity, pose, and background.
-It’s ideal for connecting familiar models with new products—tops, bottoms, dresses, outerwear, shoes, hats, scarves, or other wearable fashion items.
-After you get a result, send it to Edit if you want to change pose or background for more variety.
+Use Try-On when you want to place a product on an existing model photo while keeping that person's identity, pose, and background.
+It works with tops, bottoms, dresses, outerwear, shoes, hats, scarves, and other wearable fashion items.

 Other Options